Due to maintenance, some online services may be unavailable. Sorry for any inconvenience.

 Planting your free hedging

-The hedging you receive will be in five-metre bundles, with five trees per metre.
-This will be a mix of hawthorn and hazel, and we will also include a hedgerow tree for every 10 metres.
+The hedging you receive will be in five-metre bundles, with one tree per metre.
+This will be hawthorn and we will also include a hedgerow tree for every five metres.

 When you collect your hedging, keep the roots covered to protect them from frosts, wind, snow and sun and don’t let them dry out.
 If you can’t plant them quickly, you can plant them in a clump for a few days but they need to be planted between November and March.

 Some of the hedging will be provided with bare roots and will not have soil around the roots.
 However, the planting instructions remain the same